KenKundert/quantiphy/doc/user.rst

 information are specified far from one another. *QuantiPhy* addresses this issue by binding the value and the units into one object.

-:class:`quantiphy.Quantity` is a subclass of float, and so *distance_to_sun* can be used just like any real number.
-For example, you can convert the distance to miles using:
+:class:`Quantity` is a subclass of float, and so *distance_to_sun* can be used just like any real number.
+For example, you can convert the distance to miles
+using:

 .. code-block:: python